-- a. one year of a combination of university level mathematics and basic sciences (one with experimental experience) appropriate to the discipline. - b. one and one-half years of engineering topics, i.e. engineering sciences and engineering design, appropriate to the title of the program.
+- a.
+30 credits minimum of a combination of university level mathematics and basic sciences (one with experimental experience) appropriate to the discipline. - b.
+45 credits minimum of engineering topics, i.e., engineering sciences and engineering design, appropriate to the title of the program.